Signs and Symptoms of Drug or Alcohol Overdose

 - Cardiovascular Symptoms: These symptoms are harder to physically observe and are usually occurring while someone is unconscious or unresponsive, but significantly high or low heart rate or blood pressure, chest pain, and of course a heart attack or stroke are strong signs of an overdose.

-What To Do if an Overdose Occurs
+What To Do During a Drug Overdose

 The first step if you are witnessing a drug overdose is to seek medical intervention and call 911 as soon as possible.
 If you are alone and want or need to directly help the individual as soon as possible, start the call and place the phone nearby on speaker so you can talk and have your hands free to carry out any medical advice given over the phone.